PurpleNinja225/NASible/docs/configuration/external_access.md

 ## Domain Name and DNS Configuration

-Set `ansible_nas_domain` to the domain name you want to use for your NASible.
+Set `nasible_domain` to the domain name you want to use for your NASible.
 You'll need somewhere to host the DNS for that domain - Cloudflare is a good free solution.
 Once you have an account and Cloudflare is hosting the DNS for your domain, create a wildcard DNS entry (`*.myawesomedomain.com`) and set it to your current IP address.

 You then need to enable the Cloudflare Dynamic DNS container (`cloudflare_ddns_enabled: true`) so the wildcard DNS entry for your domain name is updated if/when your ISP issues you a new IP address.